From System of Record to System of Context & Work

 | Apollo | $150M ARR; $1.6B val | 500K customers | Incumbent sales engagement going AI-first.
 AI Research Agent claims +46% meetings booked. |

 What this segment teaches.
-Three archetypes coexist: CRM Replacer (Day.ai, Attio, Clarify, Reevo, Monaco) — UX race with the weakest moat; Role Replacer (11x, Rox) — outcome-priced labor replacement, severe trust risk per 11x; Signal Graph (Clay, Common Room, Apollo, Unify) — sit alongside the SoR and own the signal layer.
-The Signal Graph archetype is the most defensible because (5) — recipe library, contact graph, signal feed — is genuinely cross-customer.
+Three archetypes coexist.
+CRM Replacer (Day.ai, Attio, Clarify, Reevo, Monaco) is a UX race with the weakest moat.
+Role Replacer (11x, Rox) is outcome-priced labor replacement with severe trust risk, as 11x demonstrated.
+Signal Graph (Clay, Common Room, Apollo, Unify) sits alongside the SoR and owns the signal layer.
+The Signal Graph archetype is the most defensible because (5), the recipe library plus contact graph plus signal feed, is genuinely cross-customer.
 Greenfield CRM rebuilds without (5) compete on UX and lose to whoever ships fastest.

 Why CX has the densest flywheel signal of any segment.
 Resolution is per-conversation, per-minute verifiable.
 The unit of work is bounded (one ticket).
-Outcome surface is huge — Sierra alone handles hundreds of millions of interactions per year.
-Conversation latency is seconds, not days.
+The outcome surface is huge.
+Sierra alone handles hundreds of millions of interactions per year, and conversation latency is seconds rather than days.
 (1) and (2) are dense by default.
 (3), (4), (5) are where the moats live.

 Time to $100M ARR